Preferred Gingham for Chicken Scratch Embroidery

 I have a collection of vintage Chicken Scratch pieces that I’ve collected as I’ve become more interested in this type of embroidery.
 I’ve been able to take a close look at those, as well as stitching on all sorts of different types of gingham that are available today.
 What I have found is that the size of the gingham grid, as well as the fabric quality, is important to the both the look of the finished piece, and the enjoyment of stitching it.

-But first, which gingham fabric to use?
+Which gingham fabric to use?

 Which SIZE of gingham to use?